armenmerikyan/karen/README.md

 # The All-in-One Solution

-**Karen** is your all-in-one tool for managing customers, orders, invoices, and communication.
-It’s intuitive, seamless, and built to make your work simpler and faster.
+**Karen** is a customer relationship management app at its core, with everything you need to manage customers, orders, invoices, and media.
+Simple, powerful, and designed to grow with you.

 ---